Rayonnant: Basilica of Saint-Denis rebuilding (1231)

 The Basilica of Saint-Denis, which had been the most influential initial building of Gothic style, developed problems of stability in the early 13th century.
-Therefore, the upper parts of the choir as well as the nave and the transepts were rebuilt beginning in 1231, opening up a greater amount of interior space (though altering beyond recognition some of the original Gothic features created by Suger).
+Therefore, the upper parts of the choir as well as the nave and the transepts were rebuilt beginning in 1231, opening up a greater amount of interior space (and altering beyond recognition some of the original Gothic features created by Suger).
 The walls were rebuilt with much larger windows, which opened up the upper elevation from the main arcades to the apexes of the vaults.
 The apse, once dark, was filled with light.
 In this campaign, the first triforia with windows were built.
 This was the onset of Rayonnant Gothic.